-If you lost a limb after a medical procedure or because an infection was not promptly diagnosed, you may have a medical malpractice claim against a doctor, hospital and others.
+Our lawyers can help you get money with an amputation lawsuit.
+If you lost a limb after a medical procedure or because an infection was not promptly diagnosed, you may have a medical malpractice lawsuit against a doctor, hospital and others.

 Compensation can include amounts for past and future medical expenses, pain and suffering, and lost suffering.
 Pain and suffering can include physical pain, emotional distress, disability, disfigurement and loss of quality of life.

 The amount of compensation depends on the facts of the case, including the age, occupation and lifestyle of the amputee.
-You can talk to a lawyer at our law firm with no cost or obligation.
+You can contact our amputation lawyers for a free consultation using the form below.

 If your amputation was caused by the negligence of a doctor, nurse, pharmacist, or other medical professional, you may be able to sue several parties.
 In many medical malpractice cases that we handle, we pursue claims against a hospital and a doctor.